wajidalikhan/Project/README.txt

   To remove ignored as well as non-ignored files
   -- git clean -f -x or git clean  -fx

+  To fast-forward if you are behind
+  -- git merge --ff-only origin/master

   In case,something goes wrong you can replace local changes using the e.g., -- git checkout README.txt